 I've been on a Ubiquiti Networks tear recently and have been replacing my home gear with theirs and I have to say it's quite nice.
-The newest addition is an 8 port UniFi switch.
+The newest addition is an 24 port UniFi switch which is building to my existing 8 port UniFi switch.

 This switch will be replacing my old TP-Link (TL-SG108).